himbrian1/hub/README.md

 </br>

-## ✧✧ Maintained by [Fantox](https://github.com/FantoX001) and [Jayjay-ops](https://github.com/jayjay-ops) for bug fixes and more improments.
+## ✧✧ Maintained by [Fantox](https://github.com/FantoX001) for bug fixes and more improments.
 More features  are coming soon.
 Check this main repo once in week to stay updated about latest updates.
 </br></br>